Federal workers return to the office — but not the one they left | CBC News

 Still another pointed out that many of the people hired during the pandemic don't live anywhere near an office in Ottawa-Gatineau.

-For him, the big question will be how they "collaborate" in the way Treasury Board intends.
+For him, the big question will be how they "collaborate" in the way the Treasury Board intends.

 'A shot-in-the-dark solution'